olagalal/cipher/README.md

 [![Shields.io](https://img.shields.io/badge/type-college%20project-orange?style=flat)](http://shields.io/)

-This project contains a java implementation of RAS, Affine and Transposition encryption techniques.
+This project contains a java implementation of RSA, Affine and Transposition encryption techniques.
 It was made for **(Security - Forth Year)** in my college.
 You can encrypt and decrypt messages using this Desktop app simply by enter your message and the key of your choice using this techniques.

 ## Screenshots